Claude Code Plugins

 # - MOVE it directly after the target commit line

-# - CHANGE "pick" to "squash" (or "fixup" to discard fix message)
+# - CHANGE "pick" to "squash" (or "fixup" ONLY if fix is trivial like typo)

 # - PRESERVE all other commits in their original order